industrial-edge/machine-insight/docs/Installation.md

 ![IIHEssentialsAlarmChannel](/docs/graphics/IIHEssentialsAlarmChannel.png)

-**Important to know:**
-It is essential to have **only one source selected** on the alarm channel.
+> It is essential to have **only one source selected** on the alarm channel.
 Otherwise no device status will be displayed within Machine Insight!

 ## Configure Machine Insight